Graduate Certificate in Artificial Intelligence for Military Use

 Ø Completion of the four courses yields an Academic Certificate in Artificial Intelligence for Military Use.

 o The courses total 14 graduate credit hours, 8 at the 3000 (introductory graduate) level, and 6 at the 4000 (advanced graduate) level.
 Four credit hours means four lecture hours per week plus around six hours outside class per week.

-Ø Tuition is $2700 per course, except for active-duty personnel who are free.
-A student must be sponsored by their organization and the organization must have a Student Support Agreement with NPS; contact firstname.lastname@example.org if you have questions.
+Ø Tuition is $2700 per course, except free for active-duty personnel.
+A student must be sponsored by their organization, and the organization must have a Student Support Agreement with NPS; contact email@example.com if you have questions.

 Ø Contact: Prof. Neil Rowe, email@example.com, (831) 656-2462.
 This information is at http://faculty.nps.edu/ncrowe/ai_certificate_pages/ai_certificate_description.htm.

 Courses in the Certificate Program

 Ø First quarter: CS4000 (0-2), Harnessing Artificial Intelligence.
-See CS4000_description.pdf.
+See https://nps.edu/web/ai-group/harnessing-ai-course.
 This is a broad overview intended to answer the most frequent questions about AI.
 It can be taken alone if a certificate is not desired.
 It is taught by many different professors, and involves two hours a week.
 It has weekly exercises and a final report is required.
 It is delivered by videos and does not meet at a scheduled time.
 Instructions for completing the course will be mailed to registered students in the first week of the quarter.

 Ø Second quarter: CS3331 (4-0), Basics of Applied Artificial Intelligence.
 See CS3331_syllabus.pdf.
 Basics of artificial-intelligence concepts illustrated with military examples.
 Topics include knowledge representation, logical reasoning, probabilistic reasoning, heuristic search, agent-based systems, and social artificial intelligence.